Profile

 Future-in-the-past expression

 Two forms commonly used to express future in the past are the periphrastic future in the imperfect (e.g., iba a bailar ‘I was going to dance’) and the conditional (e.g., bailaría ‘I would dance’).
 In this study we investigate future-in-the-past expression in residents of Seville, Spain and Caracas, Venezuela using a preference task.
-This study was published as a chapter John Benjamin's Innovative Approaches to Research in Hispanic Linguistics (2023).
+This study was published as a chapter in John Benjamin's Innovative Approaches to Research in Hispanic Linguistics (2023).

 Contact